“An exclusive private-island retreat on Indonesia's far-flung Anambas Archipelago, with luxury villas, pristine reefs and blissful isolation”

 - Blissfully isolated - you are surrounded by 6 islets, 13 pristine beaches and 3 blue lagoons

-- The journey from Singapore takes 3.5 hours, but it's well worth the effort - plus, you can reach the island 7 days a week (with up to 3 flights running each day)
+- The journey from Singapore does take 3.5 hours, but it's well worth the effort - plus, you can reach the island 7 days a week (with up to 3 flights running each day)

 - The isolated location means the island isn't suitable for young children

 - There's a 15kg luggage allowance per guest, so pack light

 - Alcohol isn't included in the package (but almost everything else is)

 Best time to go

 - Pet Friendly